 Moreover, it is a very good substitute for bank cash withdrawals, etc. It is mostly used by small businesses, supermarkets, saloons, as well as shops and more.

 The following steps are the best recommendations if you wish to start a lucrative POS Business today in Nigeria:

 2. Source a Good Location/Start a Mini Business

 Acquiring a shop in rural areas will not be as expensive as it would be if you decide to acquire a shop in urban areas.
 It won’t cost you so much to get the location sorted out.

 Furthermore, it is possible to partner with someone who already has an existing shop/business and pay a certain commission as agreed.
-Importantly, to make a profit, such as location must be favourable to your business as well.
+Importantly, to make a profit, as location must be favourable to your business as well.

 Strategic locations like bus stops, markets, etc. are a perfect spot for any POS business.
 It would be very unwise to sit close to a bank that is fully functional with a lot of ATM points.

-Also, note that you would usually have a lot of money, strategically choose a location that is not receptive to thieves and robbers.
+Also, note that you would usually have a lot of money, and strategically choose a location that is not receptive to thieves and robbers.